-16 May - 12 June 2025
+Exhibition 16 May - 12 June 2025

 The Mourning Coat, 2025.
 Claire Lee 117 x 60 x 28cm (estimated, costume only)

 This costume work marks the beginning of my creative journey within this collection.
-In 2023, I acquired an original Edwardian black coat in the UK.
+In 2023, I acquired an original Edwardian coat in the UK.
 Queen Victoria (1837-1901) introduced the tradition of mourning in black, which lasted until the Edwardian Era (1901-1910).
 On this exquisite, over a century-old silk garment, I meticulously crafted intricate embellishments, such as handcrafted paper jewellery and ornaments, glass beads and remnants salvaged from original Victorian jackets and silk parasol.
 This project gave me a new way of thinking about mourning, a unique interpretation of the traditional way of expressing grief.
 The detailed process of creating these ‘fashion accessories’ began with Chinese ink drawings.
-The papers were then treated like fabric, and with fire-burnt processing and layers of hand stitching they were transforming into tactile embellishments and trimmings that were incorporated into the garment.
+The paper drawings were then treated like fabric, and with fire-burnt processing and layers of hand stitching they were transforming into tactile embellishments and trimmings that were incorporated into the garment.
 Both sleeves are adorned with paper garlands crafted from my ink drawings.
 The circular motifs were inspired by the pervasive famine during the war.
 The empty pots and pans on the garlands represent starving children who begged on the streets.

 On the back of the coat is a child’s christening gown, an original Victorian cotton nightdress for a child.
 Strategically positioned on the back of the adult’s coat, this child’s gown served as a poignant reminder of the profound responsibility we bear as we assume the weight of the child’s future in the face of adversity and calamities.
 On the baby’s gown, I have created a heavy landscape of destruction, with old pottery shards, vintage English hand-crochet doilies and Victorian lace doll bonnets.
 At the centre of a mandala is an eye facing towards the viewer, representing a direct, unwavering gaze that challenges the viewer’s perception.